 What is low-voltage landscape lighting?

-Low-voltage landscape lighting is designedOpens in a new tab. for low voltage and is typically powered by a transformer that reduces the standard voltage to 12 volts.
-These systems are easy to install and move, safe to workOpens in a new tab. with, and efficient in energy use.
+Low-voltage landscape lighting is designed for low voltage and is typically powered by a transformer that reduces the standard voltage to 12 volts.
+These systems are easy to install and move, safe to work with, and efficient in energy use.
 They are connected to a GFCI outlet located in the backyard.

 How do landscape lighting systems work?